This article will go through what is a proxy server, which devices support proxy configuration, and how do I configure a proxy on my device's OS?

 - Still having problems despite the information above?
 If your proxy configuration is complex and you are having trouble, you may want to contact your proxy service provider.

-If you have any additional questions or concerns on what is a proxy server, which devices support proxy configuration, and how do I configure a proxy on my device's OS, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on what is a proxy server, which devices support proxy configuration, and how do I configure a proxy on my device's OS, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.